 Every year, new trends develop in user interface design that literally changes the face of the Internet for years to come.
-Some of these trends are just starting to emerge in 2017, while others grow more popular each year.
+Some of these trends are just starting to emerge, while others grow more popular each year.

 Current UI trends

-With a shift towards creating user experiences, rather than just selling, 2016 introduced some great new ideas into UI design.
-Perhaps the biggest change happened after apps such as Pokémon Go blurred the line between reality and screens.
+With a shift towards creating user experiences, rather than just selling, 2018.
 With this now a possibility, how we interact with those screens is even more critical than it once was.

 Upcoming UI Trends